 As with many other purchases, my first thought was to check Amazon.
 Why?
 They sell everything or so it seems.
 I am now accustomed to finding unique items and unusual products on their site.

-As it turns out, the Cuisinart DLC-X Plus is still available for sale.
+As it turns out, models in the Cuisinart DLC-X series are still available for sale.
 However, most listed replacement parts are not necessarily compatible with the DLC-X Pro 20 cup food processor.
 This page lists all currently available replacements parts for the DLC-X series.

 We called Cuisinart®.
-While the DLC-X plus is labeled as discontinued on the company website, a helpful Customer Service representative assured us that they still had replacement parts in their catalog for this model.
+While the DLC-X plus is labeled as discontinued on the company website, a helpful Customer Service representative assured us that, in 2016, they still had replacement parts in their catalog for this model.

 We provided them with the serial number on the bottom of the base and the model number shown in the work bowl.

 Apparently, providing the representative at Cuisinart® with the model numbers (as recommended) proved useless.

 After ordering the Cuisinart DLC-X Plus parts based on his references and recommendations, we received a clear work bowl which did not fit the brackets on the base.

 We called Cuisinart® again.
 They are still hunting for the correct parts.

 It turns out that few merchants now stock the replacement parts for the older classic models.
 Forget model numbers.